Marialdinha/TalentBridge/README.md

 This application uses local Excel files as a lightweight database.
 You do not need to create these files manually.
 The application will automatically generate them in the same folder the first time you run it:

-Users.xlsx: Stores user profiles (First Name, Last Name, Role). interview_questions.xlsx: Stores the bank of questions created by Managers. assigned_questions.xlsx: Tracks which questions have been assigned to which candidates. interview_responses.xlsx: Stores the answers submitted by candidates. <br />  <br />
+Users.xlsx: Stores user profiles (First Name, Last Name, Role). <br /> interview_questions.xlsx: Stores the bank of questions created by Managers. <br /> assigned_questions.xlsx: Tracks which questions have been assigned to which candidates. <br /> interview_responses.xlsx: Stores the answers submitted by candidates. <br />  <br />

 ## 💡 Usage Guide (First Time Setup)

 Create a Manager Account: Open the app, enter your First and Last name.
 Since you are not in the system yet, it will prompt you to select a role.
-Choose Manager and click "Save User".
+Choose Manager and click "Save User". <br />
-Add Questions: As a Manager, go to "Create Questions" and add a few sample interview questions.
-Create a Candidate: Log out, then log in with a new name.
-Select the Candidate role.
-Create an Interviewer: Log out, log in with a third name, and select Interviewer.
-Use this account to assign the questions you created in Step 2 to the Candidate you created in Step 3.
+Add Questions: As a Manager, go to "Create Questions" and add a few sample interview questions. <br /> Create a Candidate: Log out, then log in with a new name.
+Select the Candidate role. <br /> Create an Interviewer: Log out, log in with a third name, and select Interviewer.
+Use this account to assign the questions you created in Step 2 to the Candidate you created in Step 3. <br />
 Test the Flow: Log back in as the Candidate to see your assigned questions and submit your answers! <br /> <br />